- How To's & Quick Tips >

 • Skunks are nocturnal, foraging at night, and are scared of bright lights.
 Leave your exterior lights on or install motion sensors that will turn on when pesky prowlers cross their path.

 If these methods fail to solve a stubborn skunk who’s made its den on your digs, you may wish to contact a wildlife control professional who will trap and release the animal away from your home.
 Because skunks can carry rabies among other diseases, it’s definitely not worth trying to do yourself (note: trapping skunks is not legal in every state).
 Do be persistent and eventually your outdoor space will have the sweet smell of success!
-Should you manage to get your black-and-white guest to move on only after he leaves his signature scent, freshen up using our guide to removing skunk smell from almost any part of the house.
+Should you manage to get your black-and-white guest to move on only after he leaves his signature scent, freshen up using our guide to removing skunk smell from almost any part of the house, or check the video below.